Thurrock

 That is a view strenuously denied by the council, which issued this short statement this evening: "The council has complied with the current interim injunction.
 It has paused implementation of the licensing scheme and kept landlords and the public informed of the factual position.
 It will defend any allegation made by the claimant."

-One of the main complainants against the council's actions in introducing the scheme is local developer and landlord o worry Steve Boyling, who will challenge the council's cabinet member for public protection, constitutional and civic affairs, Cllr Lynda Heath, when he asks a question at tomorrow's full council meeting.
+One of the main complainants against the council's actions in introducing the scheme is local developer and landlord Steve Boyling, who will challenge the council's cabinet member for public protection, constitutional and civic affairs, Cllr Lynda Heath, when he asks a question at tomorrow's full council meeting.

 He says: "I have tried to reach out to Councillors and Managers at this council over recent months regarding the Selective Licensing Scheme.